Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-How is it that fossils are often found in sedimentary rock but not igneous or metamorphic rock?
+How are fossils often found in sedimentary rock but not igneous or metamorphic rock?
 The answer lies in how the different types of rocks are formed.
 Igneous and metamorphic rocks undergo immense heat and pressure during geological processes, destroying any fossil remains within them.

-Sedimentary rock often contains fossils because it is formed differently.
+Sedimentary rock often contains fossils because they are formed differently.
 It consists of sandstone, limestone, or shale that was once mud or sand in which the bodies of dead animals settled.
 The temperatures and pressures that create sedimentary rock are much lower and don’t destroy fossil remains.

 For fossils to form, the parts of a dead animal or plant must have time to absorb the minerals that replace the bone, feathers, teeth, shells, leaves, stems, and other structures to become rock.
-Sedimentary rock is created by the gradual deposition of mud, sand, and silt around the body in layers, preserving the form buried within it.
+Sedimentary rock is created by gradually depositing mud, sand, and silt around the body in layers, preserving the form buried within it.

 Why Are Fossils Found in Sedimentary rocks?